4th House In Astrology

 Moody and unpredictable, the person with this placing nonetheless has tremendous intuitive powers.
 An inner conflict may exist between the love of the home and an equal desire to live freely, without domestic responsibilities.
 There may also have been a disruptive or unusual (not necessarily negatively so) domestic background in this person’s upbringing.

 - Highly individualistic approach to homemaking.

 - Could be a ‘friendly’ home with much socializing.

-- Frequent changes made to the home with the likelihood of changing location many times during lifetime.
+- Frequent changes are made to the home with the likelihood of changing location many times during a lifetime.

 - Not easy to settle into a regular or normal domestic routine.